 File Upload#

-Upload PDF documents directly to Squirro Chat for ad hoc analysis without requiring permanent indexing.
-This feature lets users analyze PDF documents on demand, extract relevant information, and receive real-time answers from files during conversations.
+Upload documents directly to Squirro Chat for ad hoc analysis without requiring permanent indexing.
+That feature lets you analyze documents on demand, extract relevant information, and receive real-time answers from files during conversations.

 Overview#